sematext/sematext-agent-java/docs/add-new-integration.md

             value: ${id}
     ```
 6. Once you have all YAML files ready you need to enable monitoring in the application to be monitored.
-This depends on the data source type.
+How that is done depends on the data source type.
     * For JMX, in case of [standalone agent](https://sematext.com/docs/monitoring/spm-monitor-standalone/),
       make sure the appropriate [JMX startup arguments](https://sematext.com/docs/monitoring/spm-monitor-standalone/#jmx-setups-ie-how-to-configure-the-monitored-appserver)
       are passed to the Java process to be monitored.